sumbach/modern-cljs/doc/tutorial-17.md

 [Hiccup][11] is a very simple library to use.
 It allows us to emit stringified HTML code from CLJ data structures.
-It uses vectors to represent HTML elements, and maps to represent the elements' attributes.
+It uses vectors to represent HTML elements and maps to represent the elements' attributes.

-For example, if we want to create the HTML for the `price` input field when the user typed in an invalid value (e.g. `foo`), we could issue the following Hiccup form
+For example, if we want to create the HTML for the `price` input field when the user has entered an invalid value (e.g., `foo`), we can issue the following Hiccup form:

 ```clj
 user=> (html [:div [:label.error {:for "price"} "Price has to be a number"]